Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/women-on-stage/women-on-stage.en 2019-07-25 10h59.md

 +++
-draft		= false
+draft		= true
 title		= "Women on Stage"
-description = "Answer the challenges faced by many women in the workplace, and communicate with your own style." weight		= 2 categories	= [ "Training & Workshops" ] urlredirect	= "" showrefs	= false url 		= "/presentations-training/women-on-stage/"
+description = "Answer the challenges faced by many women in the workplace, and communicate with your own style." weight		= 2 categories	= [ "Training & Workshops" ] urlredirect	= "" showrefs	= false slug 		= "/women-on-stage/"
 +++